PLP-WebTechnologies/feb-2025-final-project-and-deployment-Oumatedy/README.md

 ### 🔹 **Consider a framework upgrade**
 - If your project grows, upgrading to **React, Vue, or Next.js** can simplify component reuse and enhance maintainability.

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 📬 Contact

+Green Saver Market - info@greensavermarket.com or oumatedy@gmail.com